-Ida aims to hit New Orleans on Hurricane Katrina anniversary - NewsBreak
+Ida Aims to Hit New Orleans on Hurricane Katrina Anniversary - NewsBreak

 “I know what that looks like,” Smith said, referring to the potential devastation.
 “This is my first time being home in 34 years of service,” he added.
 “And I want to be prepared.”

-Saturday’s preseason NFL game between the Arizona Cardinals and the Saints at the Superdome was first moved up seven hours to avoid the weather, and then canceled altogether.
+Kickoff for Saturday’s preseason game between the Arizona Cardinals and the Saints at the Superdome was moved up seven hours to avoid the weather, to a noon Central Time start after consultation with city and federal officials and the National Weather Service.

-The hurricane center predicted the peak storm surge could reach 10 feet to 15 feet (3 to 4.5 meters) along with Louisiana coast, with a possible surge of 7 to 11 feet (2.1 to 3.4 meters) in the New Orleans area.
+“Ida certainly has the potential to be very bad,” said Brian McNoldy, a hurricane researcher at the University of Miami.
+“It will be moving quickly, so the trek across the Gulf from Cuba to Louisiana will only take 1.5 days.”

-“Being east of this storm’s track is not ideal,” said Collin Arnold, New Orleans’ director of homeland security and emergency preparedness.
-“We’re anticipating significant impacts,” including prolonged power outages and significant street flooding, he said.
+A hurricane watch for New Orleans and an emergency declaration for the state of Louisiana were declared.
+Category 3 hurricanes are capable of causing devastating damage.